Julia’s Eyes

 Read the complete plot breakdown of Julia’s Eyes (2010), including all key story events, major twists, and the ending explained in detail.
 Discover what really happened—and what it all means.

-Isaac disappears and Julia is convinced that the “invisible man” has kidnapped him, though the police are skeptical.
+Isaac disappears and Julia is convinced that the invisible man has kidnapped him, though the police are skeptical.
 Someone kills Créspulo, but police rule it an accident.
 Julia’s eyesight continues to deteriorate.
 When Julia and the inspector return to Sara’s house, the inspector discovers a suicide note and Isaac’s body.
 Julia, now fully blind, cannot see anything.

 A grieving Julia learns Isaac’s suicide note declared he loved Sara, with whom he had been having an affair for six months.
 However, an eye donor is found, so the operation to save Julia’s sight goes ahead.
 She is told she must wear bandages to protect her eyes from light for two weeks, and the morgue agrees to keep Isaac’s body so she can see him to say goodbye.
-She returns to Sara’s house with the daily help of a home nursing aid, Iván.
+She returns to Sara’s house with the daily help of a home nursing aid, Iván, Dani Codina.

-Julia is plagued by disorientation and convinced that somebody is lurking in the house; but Iván’s patience helps her regain her independence.
 Four days before Julia is due to remove her bandages, an unseen man almost succeeds in drugging her while she sleeps; however, she wakes, panicked, and accidentally hits the intruder.
 She flees to a neighbour, Blasco, who makes advances on her.
 She escapes, calling Iván, who finds her hiding outside in the rain and escorts her to his apartment.

 Iván returns to the apartment, where Julia pretends that she is crying because her operation has failed.
 He believes her momentarily before leading her to the body of the real Iván; Julia’s scream betrays the fact that she can see.
 “Iván” tells her he loves her and wants them to be together as long as her sight is gone, since blind women are the only ones who need him.